mikemai2awesome/webc/README.md

-# Vinyl YOLO
+# SuperMinimalDS

-An exercise in building a website with [Eleventy](https://11ty.dev/), [WebC](https://github.com/11ty/webc), and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for [Some Antics](https://someantics.dev/).
+An exercise in building a minimalist design system with [Eleventy](https://11ty.dev/), [WebC](https://github.com/11ty/webc), and [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

-View the final version at [yolo-vinyl.netlify.app](https://yolo-vinyl.netlify.app/).

 ## Goals

-1. Create a hero component for the site as a single-file component (SFC)
+1. Create a layout component for the site as a single-file component (SFC)
-2. Create a card web component that is progressively enhanced with some decoration and metadata
+2. Then try to create more components

 ## Getting Started